Xewdy444/PassesDL/README.md

 ### Shaka Packager

-To download encrypted media, you'll need to install [Shaka Packager](https://github.com/shaka-project/shaka-packager).
-Get the [latest release](https://github.com/shaka-project/shaka-packager/releases) for your OS (e.g., `packager-win-x64.exe`) and add it to your system's PATH or the project directory.
+To decrypt encrypted media, you'll need to install [Shaka Packager](https://github.com/shaka-project/shaka-packager).
+Get the [latest release](https://github.com/shaka-project/shaka-packager/releases) for your OS (e.g., `packager-win-x64.exe`) and add it to a directory listed in your system’s PATH, or place it in the project directory.

 ## Authorization